Diabetes and prediabetes in Canada: 29% of Canadians affected today

 Address the unique needs and disparities in care and outcomes of vulnerable populations who experience higher rates of diabetes and complications and significant barriers to diabetes care and support.

 A call-to-action: a strong federal role to stem the tsunami of diabetes

 While all levels of government must play an integral role in improving the health of those with diabetes or those at risk of diabetes, federal leadership is essential in guaranteeing that all Canadians with diabetes or prediabetes have equitable access to support, high quality care and services.

-The Canadian Diabetes Association urges all federal parties to commit to:
+Diabetes Canada urges all federal parties to commit to:

 A tax on sugar-sweetened beverages (SSBs) given evidence of the link between excessive consumption of these drinks and type 2 diabetes

 Establish a national pharmacare program to ensure access to needed medications for people with diabetes and related complications

 Expand the disability tax credit (DTC) to include people with type 1 diabetes